neo-project/docs/en-us/white-paper.md

 The user (person or organization) may apply for identity authentication to the CA certification authority to provide true identity information to other transaction participants in the transaction.
 When applying for authentication, the user provides the CA with the public key and identity documents signed with the corresponding private key.
 After verification, the CA issues a digital certificate to the user, which is signed by the CA, which contains the user's public key and identity information.
 The digital certificate proves the one-to-one correspondence between the public key and the user identity.

-When a user uses AntShares, the transaction is signed with the private key corresponding to the public key.
+When a user uses NEO, the transaction is signed with the private key corresponding to the public key.
 The signature is in accordance with the definition of "reliable electronic signature" in China's "Electronic Signature Law" and is legally binding.

 #### Privacy Protection

 There are some contradictions within blockchain regarding the need for openness and privacy, but through some cryptography techniques, we can solve the privacy protection problem.

-The privacy protection scheme of AntShares combines the multi-signature concealment address, the addition of homomorphic encryption and other leading cryptography techniques.
+The privacy protection scheme of NEO combines the multi-signature concealment address, the addition of homomorphic encryption and other leading cryptography techniques.
 Other than the direct participants of the transaction, other third parties can verify the validity of the transaction, but can not know the participant's identity and transaction amount.

 Transaction data under multiple signatures are still publicly available, but there is no analytical linkability between each transaction.
 Even if the same person sent you a number of transactions, these transactions will be scattered across a number of unrelated addresses, no one other than yourself will be able to discover or prove that these addresses belong to you.
-AntShares builds upon the work done on BIP63 and adds in multi-sig and stealth addressing functionality, creating a multi-sig stealth address feature.
+NEO builds upon the work done on BIP63 and adds in multi-sig and stealth addressing functionality, creating a multi-sig stealth address feature.
 This will be explained in detail in another paper.

 Multiple signature stealth addresses can include user identities but can not protect transaction amounts.
-AntShares uses additive homomorphic encryption means to hide the transaction amount, yet allowing the nodes in the network to verify the validity of the transaction.
+NEO uses additive homomorphic encryption means to hide the transaction amount, yet allowing the nodes in the network to verify the validity of the transaction.
 The other nodes in the network can verify that the balance of the asset in the entire network is unchanged after the transaction of an asset is completed, thus verifying the validity of the transaction without knowing the specific transaction amount.

 ### Assets

-The assets of the AntShares block can be divided into system assets and user-issued assets.
-The system assets are the represent the rights in the AntShares agreement.
-The user's assets represent the rights of assets outside of the AntShares blockchain.
+The assets of the NEO block can be divided into system assets and user-issued assets.
+The system assets are the represent the rights in the NEO agreement.
+The user's assets represent the rights of assets outside of the NEO blockchain.

 #### System assets

-System assets include AntShares and AntCoins.
-AntShares represent system ownership, AntCoins represent the right to use the system.
-The specific form of AntShares and AntCoins has been described in the chapter "(b) the economic model" and will not be repeated.
+System assets include NEO and GAS.
+NEO represent system ownership, GAS represent the right to use the system.
+The specific form of NEO and GAS has been described in the chapter "(b) the economic model" and will not be repeated.

 #### User-issued assets

 Any user can issue assets.
 Assets are created and distributed in two steps.
 After creation, the assets are registered in the blockchain but are not actually generated to any address; after the distribution, the assets actually enter the address.

-Currency: The AntShares block-chain agreement introduces the external currency in the form of a gateway.
+Currency: The NEO block-chain agreement introduces the external currency in the form of a gateway.
 Currency transfer does not require a recipient signature.

 Equity Assets: Equity assets are used as shares of a representative company (or stock company stock) to issue assets.
 The transfer or transaction of an equity asset requires the signature of the recipient.